Rüsselsheim am Main

 Prof. Dr. Detlev Reymann,

-President of Hochschule RheinMain
+former President of Hochschule RheinMain

 The US high-tech company Velodyne Lidar develops 3D laser scanners that are used in autonomous driving, robotics, industrial automation and smart city applications.
 The leading manufacturer of laser sensors operates its European business from Rüsselsheim.